-Osso Buco, better known as braised veal shanks, is a great meal for fall or winter.
-It's very hearty and although it doesn't look special - I promise you that your family will love it!
+Tender Osso Buco, better known as braised veal shanks, is a great meal for fall or winter.
+It's very hearty and although it doesn't look special, I guarantee that your family will love it!

 This dish is perfect with a side of smashed potatoes or my eggplant and zucchini sauté.